softlayer/githubio_source/content/article/rest.md

 ## Passing Method Parameters

 The order (top to bottom) you send in parameters needs to match the order they are listed in the documentation.
 For example, [SoftLayer_Account::createUser()](/reference/services/SoftLayer_Account/createUser/) takes in 4 parameters, first would be the `templateObject`, then `password`, then `vpnPassword`, then `silentlyCreateFlag`.
-The data passed in the parameters are treated like an array, so you don't need to include the paramter name anywhere.
+The data passed in the parameters are treated like an array, so you don't need to include the parameter name anywhere.

 There are 2 main ways to pass in parameters.
 The most consistent, and what I recommend, is by using a `POST` request and sending the parameters as part of the data.

-For example [SoftLayer_Monitoring_Agent::setActiveAlarmSubscriber](/reference/services/SoftLayer_Monitoring_Agent/setActiveAlarmSubscribe) requires the userRecordId parameter:
+For example [SoftLayer_Monitoring_Agent::setActiveAlarmSubscriber](/reference/services/SoftLayer_Monitoring_Agent/setActiveAlarmSubscriber) requires the userRecordId parameter:

 ```
 curl -u $SL_USER:$SL_APIKEY -X POST -d '{"parameters": [5678]}'
 'https://api.softlayer.com/rest/v3.1/SoftLayer_Monitoring_Agent/1234/setActiveAlarmSubscriber/'
 ```

-Alternatively, you can put the paramters in the URL for simple types like string, int, and bool.
+Alternatively, you can put the parameters in the URL for simple types like string, int, and bool.

 ```
 curl -u $SL_USER:$SL_APIKEY https://api.softlayer.com/rest/v3/SoftLayer_Monitoring_Agent/1234/setActiveAlarmSubscriber/5678.json